bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-09-27-newsletter.md

    representing a significant portion of a node's capital gets stuck, it can be very annoying.
-It can also be possible to probe several paths simultaneously and use the results to choose the best path a few moments later when sending a payment.
+It can also be possible to probe several paths simultaneously and use the results to choose the best path a few moments later when sending a payment. {% assign timestamp="53:01" %}

 {% include references.md %}
 {% include linkers/issues.md v=2 issues="28492,119,738,28246,6311,6617,6686,2613,7994,2547,2534" %}